What Does it Mean to be Waitlisted or Deferred From a College

 - You have applied under a regular decision or rolling admission and the college/university would like to have more information in order to make a decision about your application.
 In almost every case, a college or university would like to see more grades from the senior year or new test scores.
 If a school receives the information they want, they could admit you earlier.

-Being waitlisted is unlike being deferred; the college has finished reviewing your file and made a decision to put you on a waiting list for admission.
+Being waitlisted is unlike being deferred and means the college has finished reviewing your file and made a decision to put you on a waiting list for admission.

 - If you are placed on a waitlist, you can usually find out if the school has gone to their waitlist in the past and if so, how many students they admitted from the waitlist.
 In some cases, your chances of eventually getting in are very good; at other colleges, waitlisted applicants are almost never admitted.